Bhupinder Singh of Patiala: Extravagance

 In 1925, Singh placed the largest single order to Cartier to date: the Patiala Necklace, worth ₹1000 million.
 One of his wives, Maharani Bakhtawar Kaur, presented Queen Mary of the United Kingdom with a necklace on behalf of the Ladies of India during the Delhi Durbar of 1911.
 He was also known for an exceptional collection of medals, believed to be the world's largest at the time.
 Singh also owned a fleet of 44 Rolls-Royce cars.
 He was the first Indian to own a private plane and built an airstrip in Patiala.
 He also owned properties in Mumbai and Juhu.

 Personal life and family

 Singh married ten times and had a harem of 350 concubines.
 He fathered 88 children, 52 of whom survived to adulthood.
-Singh's health began deteriorating, and he died on 23 March 1938 due to ill health.

 Wives and concubines

 Some of Singh's wives and concubines are: